LubnaJahan88/Computer-Graphics-and-Multimedia-Lab/README.md

 Proper comments and formatting
 Screenshot showing output and terminal (proof of execution)

-What it does
+What it does:

 Creates cyan colored window with named after my name "Lubna Jahan" Closes window when "L" or "l" is pressed on keybord

-🛠 Requirements
+🛠 Requirements:

 C++ Compiler (g++, clang++, or MSVC)
 GLFW
 GLAD for OpenGL loading
 OpenGL installed

-📂 Files
+📂 Files:

 File	Description
 main.cpp	Main OpenGL source code
 README.md	This readme file